Null3rror/OpenVPN-over-Proxy/README.md

 [![Donate with Bitcoin](https://en.cryptobadges.io/badge/micro/12Cb7uJANVWfPNRvS2H4PCq2zGVxPbx3WS)](https://en.cryptobadges.io/donate/12Cb7uJANVWfPNRvS2H4PCq2zGVxPbx3WS)

 ## OpenVPN-over-Proxy
-OpenVPN over Proxy[road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Ubuntu.
+OpenVPN over Proxy [road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Ubuntu.

 This script will let you set up your own VPN server HTTP proxy so you can bypass DPIs in no more than a minute, even if you haven't used OpenVPN or HTTP proxies before.
 It has been designed to be as unobtrusive and universal as possible.